 XML Schema Types

-As the CIR Services use XML Schema for schema definitions in the WSDL services, all primitive types used in the CIR model are derived from XML Schema primitive types.
+As the CIR Services use XML Schema for schema definitions used by the WSDL services and message model, all primitive types used in the CIR model are derived from XML Schema primitive types.

 The namespace prefix “xs” is used to denote the XML Schema types in any UML diagrams.